This Orange Herb Roasted Turkey recipe and article are sponsored by Stop & Shop. All opinions are my own.

 Carving before putting the turkey on the table is more practical, but arguably not as festive.

-- 1 Nature's Promise Turkey thawed
+- 1 Turkey thawed (I used Nature's Promise brand)

 - 1 large orange sliced